Tuesday / October 30

 When we got to Edgar’s first soliloquy, the man playing that role took a moment to psych himself up, took a deep breath… and launched into it full throttle, completely off book and completely engaged.
 He breathed on the punctuation, lingered on certain words to paint pictures, directly appealed to the audience, and gave himself fully over to the physicality of a man on the run, hiding in the woods, completely bewildered and desperate.
 When he arrived at the final line (“Edgar I nothing am.”), he sustained that end beat before relaxing back into his normal posture.

-“Holy CRAP,” a few of us said, while others let out the breath they’d been holding or grunted or cheered or clapped or simply sat back in admiration.
+“Holy CRAP,” a few people said, while others let out the breath they’d been holding or grunted or cheered or clapped or simply sat back in admiration.
 One of the new guys said, “Man, I really felt it.”
 I asked him why.
 “Because I see the shame he’s feeling… That he’s in such a low position…” Another man excitedly cut him off, saying, “He was about to go to prison.”
-This man further gushed that—though he has self-described ADD and often has trouble staying focused—the pace at which Edgar had gone, and the time he’d given himself to breathe, allowed all of us to keep up and follow what he was saying.
+This man further gushed that the pace at which Edgar had gone, and the time he’d given himself to breathe, allowed all of us to keep up and follow what he was saying.

 Another man praised the strong eye contact with which Edgar had engaged the audience (“That made it personal,” he said), and the first man who’d commented agreed, “It drew me into the character.”
 The man who’d cut him off before followed up again, saying, “For a second there, I thought I was at a professional theatre.”

 “Dude, so did I,” I said.
 “That is exactly how you want your Shakespeare,” I continued.
 “Remember how I’ve said that technique without heart is super boring?
 What was incredible about what you just did was that it was so much heart—it was so honest; nothing on it—the technique almost doesn’t matter.
 You don’t need much technique work anyway because you’re working so beautifully with the language and engaging us so deeply.”
-This man is quite humble, and his only visible reaction was to smile and nod his head, absorbing all that we said, and joking that the real reason the piece had worked so well was because he has the perfect long, bushy hair to muss up for it.
-(He does.)
+This man is quite humble, and his only visible reaction was to smile and nod his head, absorbing all that we said.

 We went on a bit of a tangent, then, about blocking—positions and movement on stage—as a couple of guys threw out some ideas, and I demonstrated how right-on they were, providing the theatre vocabulary for all they said.
 “So you’re just following your instincts?” asked one man.
 “No, man.
 It’s a system,” said another, intrigued.
 “It’s both,” I said.
 “Your instincts as an actor will almost always be right, or they’ll lead us in the right direction.
 Those of us watching will be see things a little differently and guide from there.”